-A way to gain insights in the attitudes and behaviour of the participants by looking at what you see, what you hear, what you think and feel, what you say and do, and the pains and gains you (as a participant) experienced.
+A way to gain insights in the attitudes and behaviours of the participants by putting focus on their past personal experiences.
+It goes over what you see, what you hear, what you think and feel, what you say and do, and the pains and gains you (as a participant) experienced.

-During design thinking sessions we ask participants to interview each other, identify a problem definition, ideate possible solutions, ask feedback, and come up with an end solution to the initial problem definition.
-The main value is that groups of participants work on each other's problems and think of solutions.
+This method involves participants interviewing each other, identify a problem definition, ideate possible solutions, ask feedback, and come up with an end solution to the initial problem definition.
+The main value is that groups of participants work on each other's problems and think of solutions together.